Forget the diamond earrings. Forget the trip to Hawaii. I’ll take the little things that say “I love you.”

 Now, don’t get me wrong.
 I would love diamond earrings or a Hawaiian vacation.
-But those are also gifts that are big, one-time events.
+And Hawaii especially, because I read on this guide that it is one of the most memorable places to be in.

 And don’t try to pass off the everyday chores as ways he says he loves me.
 Yes, I do appreciate that he works hard to support the family, that he takes the garbage out and changes the oil and fixes leaky faucets and washes dishes when I’m busy.
 (Hey, we like the traditional division of labor!)